steven-halla/casino_hell/README.md

 27) need to make sure there are never empty dialog anywhere need to fine tooth comb and fix with blits

 i think you can win double bet if you get black jack will need to investigate this

+"i thought they were costumes"

+"costumes!!! brother man your perception sucks, you need my help more than i thought. "

+black jack demons crest, this means -20 gold each round for both parties